AnthonySteele/anthonysteele.github.io/TestPyramid.md

 This is not always true.
 A unit test tests one "thing", be it a class, a function or a subsystem composed of one or more closely related classes.  or [whatever code meets the requirement](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1490s) Much like the "Responsibility" in SRP, there is no precise definition of the thing: it's an design guideline not a scientific measure.
 It is useful, even though we can't always remove ambiguity over where the boundary should be drawn.

 Consider this: If I want to refactor to extract a class, [should I hesitate because of the overhead of changing tests that will ensue](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=600s)?
 Shouldn't my tests still be useful and relevant without modification, after the class is extracted in the code under test?
+If they're too closely coupled, I cannot do that many more.

 ## Abstraction